The Best Fly Fishing Podcasts

 Unfortunately, this podcast has been getting a bit woke lately.
 I recently heard him stop a guest mid-sentence and say that he (Tom) avoids the term “fly fisherman” and would prefer the guest use “fly angler” or “fly fisher” because it was more inclusive.
 It was cringeworthy.

-Tom also mentioned that Orvis recently began a department of inclusiveness and diversity, and he regularly derides “old, white fly fishermen” in very negative terms.
+Tom also mentioned that Orvis recently began a department of equality and inclusiveness, and he regularly derides “old, white fly fishermen” in playfully negative terms.

 Political correctness aside, it’s a very informative podcast.
 My favorite snippet is what Tom calls “The Flybox.”
 It’s a section of each episode where he answers listener questions, and it usually lasts anywhere from 30 to 45 minutes.
 Episodes usually run around 90 minutes.